Subject: Tactics

 Nuprl's basic tactics refer to hypotheses by their numbers.

-(In the following table, is Nuprl hypothesis number,
+(In the following table, n is a Nuprl hypothesis number,

-Coq hypothesis name, and is Nuprl or Coq term.)
+h a Coq hypothesis name, and t is a Nuprl or Coq term.)

 Nuprl | Coq